 Even the music was changed.
 The original soundtrack by Frank Harris was mostly stock in that it borrowed cues from movies released by Golden Harvest (the biggest of Seasonal’s rivals).
 Paul Gilreath was the replacement.
 Ironically, his contribution was more Oriental for the most part.
 This isn’t always the case when Hong Kong movies have their soundtracks changed (as what happened when Dimension re-released a spate of Jackie Chan and Jet Li movies).
 Paul’s score helped to make what should have been straight-to-video less B-grade.
 The reviews and miscellaneous web comments validate the distributor’s decision.

 The following information is courtesy of Keith Strandberg’s first official website (i.e. On the Set) that became defunct.
 It should have been used for an exciting autobiography:

 The story was created by Ng See-Yuen and Corey Yuen Kwai.
 I basically filled it out.
 It was Ng’s idea was to ride the success of The Karate Kid by having the ghost of Bruce Lee come back to teach martial arts to the lead character – Jason Stillwell (who was played by Kurt McKinney).
 Corey’s idea was to take advantage of the Cold War sentiment by having the Russian mafia wanting to monopolize the U.S. Karate community.
 Rocky IV hadn’t been released yet, so no-one was cashing in on that movie.
-If you look at Tsui Hark’s The Master.
-That movie was made in 1989 – a year before Rocky V was made.
+Look at Tsui Hark’s The Master, that movie was made in 1989 – a year before Rocky V was made.
 It’s possible that Sly Stallone was inspired to make a movie about a teacher who trains a student that becomes an enemy.
 Both villains even have blond mullets!

 I had been a Lee fanatic when I started training in the martial arts, so I used that experience to develop the character of Jason.
 I particularly enjoyed writing and filming the scenes where Jason visits Bruce’s grave, because I had always wanted to go there, so got the chance through the movie.
 Being a writer is as much to do with living vicariously through someone as well as being autobiographical.